Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats

 Futou in mural paintings of the Five Dynasties, Liao and Song dynasties

-The long wings on both sides of the hat in the Song Dynasty are actually also an exaggerated decoration developed from the Futou corners which originally played the role of knotting, and gradually stiffened and dignified in the long-term evolution over centuries.
+The long wings on both sides of the hat in the Song Dynasty are actually also an exaggerated decoration developed from the Futou corners which originally played the role of knotting, and gradually stiffened and dignified in the long-term over centuries.
 Objectively, it also played a solemn and dignified effect.

 Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats-9